-I am not saying that the weight belt is not practical in freediving – you can see that many freedivers, especially beginners, prefer to use it, instead of the neck weight.
+I am not saying that the weight belt is not practical in freediving – you can see that many freedivers, especially beginners, prefer to use it instead of the neck weight.

 The first one – you can adjust its weight more precisely.

 Weights for the weight belt have a fixed amount of grams – 500, 800, 1000, etc. For example, in our school, we use 800 and 1200 grams.
-In contrast, you can make your neck weight to match your buoyancy much more precisely.
+In contrast, you can make your neck weight match your buoyancy much more precisely.

 The second advantage – location of the neck weight improves body position and provides more streamlined (horizontal).

-Nowadays you have a choice – you can either buy a branded neck weight or make it by yourself as in old good times.
+Nowadays, you have a choice – you can either buy a branded neck weight or make it by yourself as in good old times.
 All you need for the handmade option is a bicycle tire, some filling, pair of clips, and insulation tape.

 Or you can buy the adjustable neck weight.

 STA is the easiest way to learn all the steps – relaxation breathing, relaxation during breath-hold, recovery breathing.
-You even don’t need that much equipment – mask if you do it in the water, or nothing if do it “dry”.
+You even don’t need that much equipment – mask if you do it in the water, or nothing if do it “dry.”

-Sounds like a perfect combination, right?
+It sounds like a perfect combination, right?

-STA also helps to gain confidence before moving to more advanced Freediving disciplines such as Dynamic Apnea (DYN) or even depth disciplines.
+STA also helps gain confidence before moving to more advanced Freediving disciplines such as Dynamic Apnea (DYN) or even depth disciplines.

 But first, a little bit of theory.
-When you dive in the Ocean, there is no such feeling as extreme fullness in the lungs (which you have when you do a full inhale before normal STA).
-During the descent, your lungs get compressed quite quickly, due to the increase of ambient pressure.
+When you dive into the Ocean, there is no such feeling as extreme fullness in the lungs (which you have when you do a full inhale before normal STA).
+During the descent, your lungs get compressed quite quickly due to the increase of ambient pressure.
 As a result, the volume of any gas (including air in your lungs) will decrease accordingly.

 How can we simulate it on land?

-Since your goal is not absolute time, but rather relaxation (get comfortable with the feeling of “smaller” lungs) – you don’t need to push yourself (at least no need to do it often).
+Since your goal is not absolute time but rather relaxation (get comfortable with the feeling of “smaller” lungs) – you don’t need to push yourself (at least no need to do it often).

 Just be relaxed before contractions start and during the first few.

-If you have never done such training before here is an example (this is how we do it for the first time with our Advanced Freediver students)
+If you have never done such training before, here is an example (this is how we do it for the first time with our Advanced Freediver students)